 Some people experience psychotic symptoms with bipolar disorder.
 These include hallucinations when the person may see, hear, or smell things that others do not.
 The perceptions can appear real to the person who is experiencing them.

-With psychosis, a manic episode can involve delusions of grandeur.
-The person may genuinely believe that they are someone of great importance, or that they have friends in high places.
+With psychosis, the person may genuinely believe that they are someone of great importance, or that they have friends in high places.

 In Heslet’s case, she says the mania convinces her that it is acceptable to overreact when upset, to be excessively angry, and to say hurtful and malicious things.